waikato-datamining/pytorch/image-classification/README.md

   -o DIR, --output_dir DIR
                         the directory to store the models and checkpoints in (default: .)
+  -i INT, --output_interval INT
-  --width WIDTH         The image width to scale to (default: 256) --height HEIGHT       The image height to scale to (default: 256) -a ARCH, --arch ARCH  model architecture: alexnet | densenet121 |
+                        the output interval in epochs for checkpoints.
+Use -1 to always overwrite last checkpoint. (default: -1) --width WIDTH         The image width to scale to (default: 256) --height HEIGHT       The image height to scale to (default: 256) -a ARCH, --arch ARCH  model architecture: alexnet | densenet121 |